Daffney: Retirement appearances (2011–2018)

 Despite retiring in 2011, in July 2012, she began working as hostess of the new Shine Wrestling promotion.
 She held the position until May 2013, when she returned to the role of a manager.
 Daffney turned heel in July 2015, when she became the manager of the Iron Maidens, sending them to attack various tag teams during matches.
 She also appeared in 2018 in Ring of Honor after a Women of Honor World Championship tournament final between Sumie Sakai and Kelly Klein, congratulating Sakai on her victory.

 In 2018, Daffney made what would be her only non-archival WWE appearance when she was in the crowd and acknowledged by Mick Foley during his WWE Network stand-up special Twenty Years of Hell held at Mr. Smalls Theater in Millvale, Pennsylvania, just outside of Pittsburgh, which was taped on the 20th anniversary of the infamous Hell in a Cell match that took place in Pittsburgh at the Civic Arena.

 Personal life

 Spruill was married to guitarist Rich Ward from 1999 until divorcing in 2003.
 After their divorce, she dated fellow wrestler CM Punk.
-Spurill dated independent wrestler Kaleb Konley from 2006 until 2010.
+Spruill dated independent wrestler Kaleb Konley from 2006 until 2010.
 She had a close relationship with wrestler Jamie Lynn Senegal, whom she considered her daughter.

 On July 19, 2011, Spruill was arrested for driving under the influence with property damage in Hillsborough County, Florida.
 She pled guilty to the charges, for which she was sentenced to one year of probation and fined $1,580.

 In 2012, Spruill was involved in a serious car accident in Florida, and credited her seat belt with saving her life.